gschmutz/nosql-workshop/08-working-with-influxdb/README.md

 docker run telegraf telegraf --input-filter tail --output-filter influxdb config > telegraf.conf
 ```

-Open the `telegraf.conf` in an editor of your choice and change the
+Open the `telegraf.conf` in an editor of your choice and change the `outputs.influxdb` section to specify the url of the InfluxDB engine and the database to store the device metrics:

 ```
 [[outputs.influxdb]]